 Should I Start A For-Profit Or Non-Profit Ministry?

-Have you ever wondered why people are starting for-profit vs non-profit ministries?
+Have you ever wondered why people are starting for-profit vs. non-profit ministries?

-In this post, I will share the difference between a for-profit and a nonprofit ministry and what I believe is the right way vs the popular way to set up the business side of your ministry.
+In this post, I will share the difference between a for-profit and a nonprofit ministry and what I believe is the right way vs. the popular way to set up the business side of your ministry.

-Over the last couple of weeks, I have been reflecting and researching the difference between these two ministry models and what it means for a Christian who wants to start a marketplace ministry outside the four walls of the church.
+Over the last couple of weeks, I have been reflecting and researching the difference between these two ministry models and what it means for a Christian who wants to start a ministry outside the four walls of the church.

 For those of you who may be asking yourself, How should I register my ministry?
 Should I register it as a nonprofit or for-profit business structure?
 And is setting up my ministry as a for-profit business model better than a nonprofit?
 If that's you, here are three things you need to consider:

-1. Who are you called to serve and how are you called to serve them?
+1. Who are you called to serve, and how are you called to serve them?

-3. Is there a ministry model you are trying to imitate and if so, why?
+3. Is there a ministry model you are trying to imitate, and if so, why?

 Depending on how you answer these questions.
-You will be able to get a clear idea of WHY you want to set up as a nonprofit vs for-profit ministry.
+You will be able to get a clear idea of WHY you want to set up as a nonprofit vs. for-profit ministry.

 What Is A Non Profit Ministry